IN US OVER $50

 2. Unlike dogs who can lose a foot or a leg and the paws and bones spread and adapt, equines have solid hooves.
 And when 1 of 4 is removed, the other 3 have great difficulty adapting.
 Often the bones in the other hooves turn downward (founder) and will break through the surface.
 In even the most promising cases of amputation, a 3-legged equine will be confined to laying in a stall, and there is chronic infection at the wound.

-3. The emergency veterinarian treating him had performed many surgeries attempting save million dollar prize horses with similar injuries.
+3. The emergency veterinarian treating him had performed many surgeries attempting to save million-dollar prize horses with similar injuries.
 Some through amputation.
 Some with metal plates added.
 Not one lived long after surgery.
 Those that did endured months in a stall, infection after infection, some foundered because the other legs tried to make up for weight bearing down on them... the prognosis for leg injuries in equines is just not good.

 We called two additional veterinarians that know us, know our mission, know that we will go to the ends of the earth to give an animal a shot at a good life, and everyone agreed, that the kindest thing we could do for him was to humanely euthanize him so that he was no longer in pain.
 We stayed with him, saying goodbye.
 It's incredibly difficult, even on the animals that we do not know for long, to love them at first sight, then love them enough to let them go.